 The Fire Suppression Rating Schedule (FSRS) recognizes alternative water supply systems, including dry hydrants, suction points, large-diameter hose relays, and hauled water using tanker shuttles.

 The water delivery system must be available 365 days a year and provide 250 gpm for a 2-hour duration within 5 minutes of the arrival of the first apparatus.
-If a community uses a dry hydrant or suction supply point, ISO may need certification of the water capacity available during a 50-year drought cycle — by a state-certified professional — and many state and local governments have geological engineers or hydrologists who can provide that information.
+If a community uses a dry hydrant or suction supply point, we may need certification of the water capacity available during a 50-year drought cycle — by a state-certified professional — and many state and local governments have geological engineers or hydrologists who can provide that information.
 A good place to start is with the local department of environmental conservation.
-ISO treats suction points — with or without dry hydrants — in the same way it treats standard fire hydrants.
+We treat suction points — with or without dry hydrants — in the same way it treats standard fire hydrants.
 Any property within 1,000 feet of a creditable suction point may be eligible for a protection class better than Class 9, provided the building is within 5 road miles of a responding fire station and the community has obtained 20 percent credit or more under the FSRS.

-ISO may extend credit beyond 1,000 feet of a fire hydrant when the company uses large-diameter hose — if the fire department can demonstrate a standard procedure for deployment of hose and establish a relay operation.
+We may extend credit beyond 1,000 feet of a fire hydrant when the company uses large-diameter hose — if the fire department can demonstrate a standard procedure for deployment of hose and establish a relay operation.

 - fire-site pump capacity